-When we project guilt on our brothers, we are saying they took our peace away and thus they are the guilty ones.
+When we project our guilt onto our brothers, we are saying they took our peace away and thus they are the guilty ones.
 By doing this, we are hanging onto the belief that we are innocent and others have the power to influence our state of mind.
-On a deeper level, outside of our awareness, by holding others as the guilty ones, we are making a bargain with God so that He will punish them instead of us.
-In other words, they are the perpetrators, and we are their victims.
-It is a false innocence that we are attempting to buy for ourselves at the expense of others.
+On a deeper level, outside of our awareness, when we hold others as guilty, we are making a bargain with God so that He will punish them instead of us.
+In other words, we see them as the perpetrators, and ourselves as victimized.
+We are invested in this stance believing God will let us off for our efforts and punish the guilty perpetrators.
+It is a false innocence that we are attempting to buy at the expense of others.
 It is easy to do when we look at the atrocities committed in the world.
-Jesus is helping us to see that there is no need to pretend we are faultless by seeing others guilty.
-The fact is, we are already innocent.
+Jesus helps us to see that there is no need to pretend we are faultless by seeing others guilty.
+The fact is, we are already innocent in our creation.
 Why not just look at our own darkness instead of projecting it?
 Why not take responsibility for it so we can know our true innocence and not the innocence we bought at our brothers' expense?
-Now we can loosen our hold on our insistence we are right about our perceptions.
-When we admit we have been wrong, it is the beginning of real learning.
+When we admit we have been wrong in our perceptions, it is the beginning of real learning.